In recent years, Porto has become a much sought after destination for vacationers all over the world.

 Check below the best activities for a group trip to Porto:

-How to get from the Airport of Porto to Downtown
+How to get from the Airport of Porto to the city centre

 First things first: you have arrived at the Airport of Porto and need to get to the city.
 What now?